ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-Provider.md

 can specify any number of LDAP group names for a specific role.
 Group membership is checked recursively by default for Active Directory.
 You can also mix DNs, SIDs, GUIDs, and names mapped to a specific role.

 By default the `ROLE_USER` is assigned to any LDAP user that successfully authenticates.
-The change this behavior you can modify the bundle config:
+To change this behavior you can modify the bundle config:

 ```yaml